meniga/.github/README.md

 lints the Dockerfile, scans for vulnerabilities and pushes the container if built of specific branches or a tag was pushed.

+## Debug GitHub Actions

+Logs various objects in the GitHub context, i.e. github, job, steps, runner, strategy and matrix.
+Useful for troubleshooting workflows that are not running as expected.

 ## psake CI

 This workflow demonstrates how you can use a self-hosted Windows runner